 As a workaround until we have finished the stream management implementation, I think that killing the connection on the server side as soon as posible is really very important.
 An example of this would be that if a client looses connection because of no internet coverage, the server until 24 hours later will think that the connection is alive, and it will deliver all packets including chat messages and of course the client will never notice this.

-Added by Artur Hefczyc about 5 years ago
+Added by Artur Hefczyc over 5 years ago

 Yes, Stream Management is independent of the lower level protocol used.
 It works the same way for Bosh, standard XMPP, Websockets and whatever else will come.
 It works above the transport layer.
 The XEP is also supported by our client side library which also works for web client, android, stand-alone, etc....

-Added by Matthew M about 5 years ago
+Added by Matthew M over 5 years ago

 Hi Tigase Team,